infinity1096/reloc3r/README.md

 ## TODO List

 - [x] Release pre-trained weights and inference code.
+- [x] Release evaluation code for ScanNet1500 and MegaDepth1500 datasets.
-- [x] Release evaluation code for ScanNet1500, MegaDepth1500 and Cambridge datasets.
+- [x] Release evaluation code for 7Scenes and Cambridge datasets.
 - [x] Release sample code for self-captured images and videos.
 - [x] Release training code and data.
-- [ ] Release evaluation code for other datasets.
+- [ ] Evaluation code for other datasets.
-- [ ] Release the accelerated version for visual localization.
+- [ ] Accelerated version for visual localization.
-- [ ] Release Gradio Demo.
+- [ ] Gradio demo.

 ## Installation